 - Take pain medicine, such as ibuprofen, as directed by your provider.
 Nonsteroidal anti-inflammatory medicines (NSAIDs), such as ibuprofen, may cause stomach bleeding and other problems.
 These risks increase with age.
 Read the label and take as directed.
-Unless recommended by your healthcare provider, do not take for more than 10 days.
+Unless recommended by your healthcare provider, you should not take this medicine for more than 10 days.

-How can I prevent a thighbone fracture?
+How can I help prevent a thighbone fracture?

 Published by RelayHealth.

 Copyright ©2014 McKesson Corporation and/or one of its subsidiaries.
 All rights reserved.